geraldbahati/webline-backend/README.md

 - **Docker Image Not Found**: If you're getting an error like `manifest for username/webline-backend:latest not found` when running locally, use the local development script: `./scripts/local-build.sh`.
 This script will build the image locally instead of pulling from Docker Hub.

-- **SSH Key Issues**: Ensure your SSH key is correctly added to Digital Ocean and the fingerprint matches the one in your GitHub secrets.
+- **SSH Key Issues**: Make sure you're using the numeric SSH key ID from Digital Ocean, not the fingerprint.
+You can find this ID in the Digital Ocean dashboard or by running `doctl compute ssh-key list`.

 - **Environment Variables**: Make sure all required environment variables are set in your GitHub secrets for production deployment, and in your local `.env` file for development.